renebarto/baremetal/doc/02-setting-up-a-project.md

 The linker definition file defines the different sections in the executable file.

-- line 41: The `ENTRY(_start)` statement sets the starting point of the executable to the location denoted by label `_start`.
+- Line 41: The `ENTRY(_start)` statement sets the starting point of the executable to the location denoted by label `_start`.
 We will cover this in a minute.
-- line 44-51: The `PHDRS` part defines the Program Header Table (refer to [ELF header format](cpu/elf-format.pdf) for more information)
+- Line 44-51: The `PHDRS` part defines the Program Header Table (refer to [ELF header format](cpu/elf-format.pdf) for more information)
-- line 56-61: .text is the code section
+- Line 56-61: .text is the code section
   - This section starts with the .text.boot subsection, which is always stored in the executable (`KEEP`).
   - The other subsections (`.text* .text.* .gnu.linkonce.t*`) are only kept as needed.
-- line 65-67: .init is the initialization section, which contains code with is normally in the crtbegin.o file.
+- Line 65-67: .init is the initialization section, which contains code with is normally in the crtbegin.o file.
 We will run into this later on, for now it is empty
-- line 70-72: .fini is the cleanup section, similarly containing code in crtend.o.
+- Line 70-72: .fini is the cleanup section, similarly containing code in crtend.o.
-- line 75-77: .rodata is the constants section, i.e. it contains data that is read-only
+- Line 75-77: .rodata is the constants section, i.e. it contains data that is read-only
-- line 80-86: .init_array is the static initializer section.
+- Line 80-86: .init_array is the static initializer section.
 It contains a table of functions used to initialize static data, such as constructors of static class objects.
 This is always stored.
 We will get to this in [Improving startup and static initialization](06-improving-startup-static-initialization.md)
-- line 89-91: .data contains read/write data for the executable
+- Line 89-91: .data contains read/write data for the executable
-- line 94-101: .bss contains unitialized data, such as simple global (extern) or local (static) variables.
+- Line 94-101: .bss contains unitialized data, such as simple global (extern) or local (static) variables.
 They are normally zeroed out before the program starts.
-- line 104: data in the .bss section is initialized in chunks of 8 bytes (rounded down to the nearest multiple of 8)
+- Line 104: data in the .bss section is initialized in chunks of 8 bytes (rounded down to the nearest multiple of 8)

 ## Startup assembly code